 Evacuation maps are posted in each sleeping room indicating the room's location in relation to the nearest exit, and the steps to take to vacate the premises.
 Evacuation maps are also posted in the residence's common areas.
 Please familiarize yourself and your staff with the location of all exits leading from your residence.
 Evacuation maps are part of the residence's fire equipment and must not be tampered with.
 In the event of an evacuation, please proceed to your building's assigned Emergency Assembly Point (EAP) for further instructions.
-The EAP is located on the posted evacuation maps.
+The EAP is located on the posted evacuation maps or ask your CHSC.
+EAP information is also available at http://ehs.stanford.edu/reference/emergency-assembly-points-campus/